CIFASIS/neural-fuzzer/README.md

 ## Example

-### Generation of XML
+### Generation of XML files

-First, download the pre-trained generators:
+In order to generate XML, we can use one of the pre-trained XML generators:

     $ wget "https://github.com/CIFASIS/neural-fuzzer/releases/download/0.0/0-gen-xml.lstm"
     $ wget "https://github.com/CIFASIS/neural-fuzzer/releases/download/0.0/0-gen-xml.lstm.map"